liady/es6-library-minimal/README.md

 npm run build
 ```
 This will:
+ 1. Run Webpack starting from the entry point file (`src/library.js`, can be configured)
- 1. Convert all files in `src` folder from ES6 to ES5
+ 2. Convert all files in `src` folder from ES6 to ES5
+ 3. Minify and bundle them using Webpack, **without their `node_modules`** dependencies
- 2. Output them to the `lib` folder
+ 4. Output the result to the `lib` folder

 ### Build for web
 ```sh